 During the 2019-20 season, Lunardi premiered The Bracketology Show on ESPN+.
 He and host Jason Fitz offer a weekly “deep dive” into the projected NCAA bracket and also give viewers direct access to players, coaches and administrators as they await their post-season fate.
 It’s a fascinating look at the “how” and “why” of team movement both in and out of the likely NCAA field.

 Prior to joining ESPN full-time, Lunardi spent more than 30 years as head of communications and marketing for his alma mater, Saint Joseph’s University.
 Lunardi was raised on Saint Joseph’s and Philadelphia Big 5 basketball, writing for the Philadelphia Bulletin and Delaware County (Pa.)
 Daily Times before becoming a long-time editor with the Blue Ribbon College Basketball Yearbook.
 The addition by Blue Ribbon of a post-season NCAA Tournament Guide in 1995 led directly to the creation of Bracketology, and a digital version of the Guide is now published every Selection Sunday on ESPN.com.

 Lunardi continues as color analyst for Saint Joseph’s broadcasts on ESPN+.
 He has covered more than 1,100 Hawks’ games in his career and trails only the forever-flapping Hawk mascot in witnessing the most SJU contests all-time.
 Joe and his wife, Pam, a 1984 Saint Joseph’s graduate, reside in Drexel Hill, Pa., and have two daughters, Emily and Elizabeth.
-His first book, On the Bubble, is scheduled for publication by Triumph Books in early 2021.
+His first book, Bracketology: March Madness, College Basketball, and the Creation of a National Obsession, was published by Triumph Books in March 2021.